SCDH/selene/README.md

 ### Normalizing Selectors

-A selection of the same part of a resource may be expressed in different ways.
+A selection of the same portion of a resource may be expressed in different ways.
 Normalizing selectors is important for storing them in a uniform way and key for testing equality without applying them to the resource.